The central debate in American gun politics hinges on interpreting the 1791 Second Amendment to the United States' Constitutionnote

 Just about the only thing that both sides of the debate have in common is that their arguments are supported by the verbiage of the Constitution of the United States of America.
 Key among them is of course, the Second Amendment, which is rooted in the history of the colonies prior to The American Revolution

 For the longest time, the thirteen British colonies of North America did not maintain any standing armies of their own.
-Given the expanse of the frontier and the difficulties involved in stationing a significant armed presence across the Atlantic, the colonists could not rely on British troops for protection either.
-Local defense (especially in outlying areas) fell to the citizens themselves, who formed themselves into armed militia to maintain law and order, as well as to protect their towns and villages against attack.
+Given the expanse of the frontier and the shakiness of some of the government's agreements with the various Amerindian tribes, the colonists could not rely on British troops for protection either from them either.
+Local defense (especially in border-regions) fell to the citizens themselves, who formed themselves into armed militia to raid the Amerindians, maintain law and order, and theoretically defend their homes if the French or Spanish or Dutch should attack.
 All adult males were normally expected to be a member of the local militia, and would provide and maintain their own firearms.
 Life on the frontier being uncertain as it was, practically every household kept a musket for protection or hunting anyhow.

 The American Revolution

-was said to have "officially" begun when the British got word that American militias were stockpiling large quantities of gunpowder and other munitions.
-So, on April 19, 1775, the British sent out a force from Boston
+was said to have "officially" begun when the army got word that the militias were stockpiling large quantities of gunpowder and other munitions.
+So, on April 19, 1775, the army sent out a force from Boston

 to the countryside to confiscate militia arms and arrest revolutionaries in Concord.
 When they arrived in Lexington, they were confronted by the local militia on the village square.
 Shots were fired and fighting broke out: the militia got their faces stomped into the grass

 , but had bought enough time for the supply caches in town to be removed and to alert colonial garrisons in other communities.
-The British ended up getting shot to pieces as they marched to Concord and back.
-News of the Battles at Lexington and Concord spread, and one by one the colonies rose in rebellion.
+The army force ended up getting shot to pieces as they marched to Concord and back.
+News of the Battles at Lexington and Concord spread, and one by one the colonies' governments eventually rose in rebellion.
 The rest as they say, is history.

 But two hundred years is a long time, and a lot has changed since then.